NayamAmarshe/DeskCut/README.md

 ## How to use

+Here's a nice article by Linuxiac on how to use DeskCut: https://linuxiac.com/deskcut-create-linux-desktop-shortcuts/

 ### Manual Installation:
 Go to the releases section and download DeskCut's latest version, Install and that's it!